eryulee/VINEit/README.md

 ### MVP/PostMVP
 - Remove previous search data when new search is made
-- Style with flexbox
+- Style the card flexbox
-- Use Axios to make a request to an external data source and insert some of the retrieved data on to the DOM -Implement responsive design using one media query/breakpoint -add header and footer logo images
+- Search wines to make a request to an external data source and insert some of the retrieved data on to the DOM
+- Render image, price, and rating using one media query/breakpoint
+- add header and footer logo images

 #### PostMVP
 - Add basic error handling